Cumulative Games: Who is the current player?: Introduction

+The ruleset family {\sc Cumulative Subtraction} (CS) is introduced in Stewart's Ph.D.
+Thesis \cite{St} in a zero-sum setting (also published in \cite{St2}), with more recent work in \cite{CLMW}.
+Our main conceptual contribution in this paper, {\sc {\sc Cumulative Game}s}, will be based on ideas that further generalize CS to a general-sum setting.
+To the authors best knowledge, general-sum variations of combinatiorial games have not yet been studied in the literature.\footnote{Since the first version of this manuscript, a study inspired by this work has appeared \cite{BKLM}.}

+Our general sum extension of CS generalize both Nim and the examples we consider in this section.
+Recall the classical ruleset family {\sc Subtraction Games}.
+The overarching idea is that there is a heap of pebbles and two players, who alternate removing pebbles given a common subtraction set $\s\subset\N=\{1,2,\ldots \}$.
+If the size of the heap is $x\in \N_0=\{0,1,\ldots \}$, then the current player acts by removing $s\in \s$ pebbles, and leaves the position $x-s\ge 0$ for the opponent.
+If there is no such $s\in \s$, then the game ends, and the result is determined, by some prescribed convention, for example, according to the above mentioned normal play convention.
+For a recent survey on {\sc Subtraction Games}, see \cite{LS}.
+In a more general setting, the set $\s$ may depend on the heap size, and in those cases, we insted refer to a given subtraction-map $\s:\N_0\rightarrow 2^\N$, where, for all $x$, $\s(x)\subseteq [x]=\{1,\ldots , x\}$.
+More generally the subtraction set may also depend on the player, and we will return to such situations.

+In order to illustrate the basic concepts and motivate the later theory building, we begin by investigating six concrete situations.
+We consider a general ruleset family, {\sc Pebbles}, where two players, Alice and Bob, alternate in removing identical objects, say pebbles, from a common heap, given some restriction on the available actions, and given some `winning condition'.
+Game play ends if the current player is not able to play, because every move would lead to a negative heap size.
+In the first five examples, at their turn, a player, Alice or Bob, must take either two or three pebbles from a single heap, so these are essentially variations of a CS game with $\s=\{2,3\}$.
+Later we will allow for $n\ge 2$ players.
+The ultimate goal of the game will vary.

-\paragraph{Normal play.} In this example a player who at their turn cannot move loses.
-Thus, if Alice start from a heap of size 4, she should remove 3 pebbles.
+\paragraph{P1) {\sc Normal Pebbles}.} A player who at their turn cannot move loses.
+Thus, if Alice starts from a heap of size 4, she should remove 3 pebbles.

-\paragraph{Mis\`ere play.} In this example a player who at their turn cannot move wins.
-Thus, if Alice start from a heap of size 4, she should remove 2 pebbles.
+\paragraph{P2) {\sc Mis\`ere Pebbles}.} A player who at their turn cannot move wins.
+Thus, if Alice starts from a heap of size 4, she should remove 2 pebbles.

-\paragraph{Scoring play.} In this example the player with a larger number of pebbles when the game ends, wins.
-Or more precisely, one of the players, say Alice, is the maximizer, and Bob is the minimizer; a common score is updated during play by the number of pebbles they remove.
+\paragraph{P3) {\sc Scoring Pebbles}.} A common score is updated during play by the number of pebbles the players remove; Alice's removals add to the current score while Bob's removals subtract from the current score.
+That is, Alice is the maximizer, whereas Bob is the minimizer; one may think of a positive final score as a win for Alice, a negative final score as a win for Bob, and a zero final score as a tie.
 If Alice (Bob) collects 2 pebbles then the score increases (decreases) by 2, etc. Hence, if Alice starts from a heap of size 4, she should remove 3 pebbles, the game ends, and the final score is 3.
-If they remove 2 pebbles each, the game ends in a draw with a total score of $2-2=0$.
+If they remove 2 pebbles each, the game ends in a tie with a total score of $2-2=0$.